 Northeastern Thai Food (Isan)

-Then there’s Larb, a minced meat salad seasoned with lime juice, fish sauce, roasted ground rice, and herbs of mint and cilantro.
-Each bite has depth, the toasted rice adding a nutty crunch.
-And no Isan meal is ever complete without Kai Yang – grilled chicken marinated in garlic, coriander root, and fish sauce; its smoky aroma can be smelled throughout the region.
+Cooks prepare Larb by seasoning minced meat with lime juice, fish sauce, and roasted ground rice.
+They add fresh herbs like mint and cilantro to the mixture.
+The toasted rice adds a nutty crunch and gives each bite incredible depth.
+No Isan meal feels complete without Kai Yang.
+Chefs marinate this chicken in garlic, coriander root, and fish sauce.
+People smell its smoky aroma throughout the entire region.

 Southern Thai Cuisine